-The MasterWeld M-350S is a separate type of machine with separate wire feed units for use with three phase 400V supply.
+The MasterWeld M-400S, M-500S and M-600S are separate types of machine with separate wire feed units for use with three phase 400V supply.
 The machine uses inverter technology to allow MIG, TIG and MMA welding to be performed.